-All employees or individuals associated with Kennesaw State University shall report observed, suspected, or apparent misconduct to the Research Integrity Officer, (Dean of Graduate Studies).
+All employees or individuals associated with Kennesaw State University shall report observed, suspected, or apparent misconduct to the Research Integrity Officer (Vice President for Research and Dean of the Graduate College).
 If an individual is unsure as to whether a suspected incident falls within the definition of scholarly misconduct, he/she may call the Research Integrity Officer to discuss the suspected misconduct informally.
 Such consultation shall be kept confidential to the extent permissible by law.